 For further information, see Business Report > Business and financial review > Financial Year 2017 > Customers.

 G4-PR9 Sanctions due to non-compliance with product liability regulations

-No sanctions have been imposed in connection with Geberit products and services due to non-compliance with product liability regulations.
+In 2017, no sanctions have been imposed in connection with Geberit products and services due to non-compliance with product liability regulations.